robertknight/webpack-bundle-size-analyzer/README.md

 The [recommended approach](http://webpack.github.io/docs/optimization.html)
 to minifying JavaScript in Webpack bundles is to use the UglifyJS plugin, which operates on the whole bundle.
-Consequently the stats shown by analyze-bundle-size will report sizes _before_ minification.
+Consequently the stats shown by webpack-bundle-size-analyzer will report sizes _before_ minification.
 This should still give a pretty good idea of what contributes to your bundle size but some libraries will compress better than others, so they can be misleading.